 Captain Cook Bridge to Cronulla

-When you rejoin the trail at Mangrove Ln, its fine till you turn to arrive at Captains Cook Drive.
+After this, you will enjoy lovely mangrove cycling on shared path and wooden bridges till you turn to arrive at Captains Cook Drive.
 Cross to the other side of the road where the track continues on a double lane concrete trail.
 Follow that through to the end of Cronulla Golf Course.
-When Captain Cook drive turns North East, you head up Bate Bay Drive which turns into a steep hill.
+There is a busy intersection that you need to cross with care.
+When Captain Cook drive turns North East, you head up Bate Bay Drive which turns into a steep hill past a new housing estate.
 At the top you will be at Wanda Reserve and Cronulla is south about 3 km on the very wide concrete path.

-At Wanda Reserve is a kids play ground and a good kids bike track.
+At Wanda Reserve is a kids play ground and a good kids bike track that runs for 500m or so.

 When you arrive in Cronulla, you are not allowed to continue along the coast according to the signage.
 You have to go up the roads.
 So your journey ends here and its a good place to stop.